Select Page

 The thing is, threat actors have amassed a plethora of tools, knowledge, and skills to make the right decisions when it counts the most.
 And they know about social engineering, and how it works.

 To stand a chance, you need to equip your people to do the same.
-Since RaaS relies heavily on phishing attacks, training employees to recognize and report these attempts is invaluable.
+Since RaaS relies heavily on phishing attacks, training people to recognize and report these attempts is invaluable.
 Clue: there’s more to it than a bad phishing email.

 True, maybe the eradication of all chances of cyber attacks is a way off yet.
 But you can give people the support, knowledge and tools to respond and make decisions in a way that transforms your ransomware protection levels, and protects their own personal data too.

 The key to this is giving human behavior its dues and fostering a human-centric cybersecurity approach alongside.
-That’s how to prevent ransomware attacks in 2023.
+That’s how to prevent ransomware attacks in 2024.

 And we would know, because helping security professionals in the art of human risk management is, of course, what makes us happiest.

-The ransomware war in 2023 is all about human decision-making, on both sides.
+The ransomware war in 2024 is all about human decision-making, on both sides.

 So, are your people ready?